NandaniAgarwal/PulseVision-AI-Driven-Dosha-Imbalance-Detection-Using-Machine-Learning-for-Automated-Nadi-Pariksha/README.md

 Integration of deep learning models (CNNs/RNNs) for improved accuracy.
 Mobile application for user-friendly health reports.
 Personalized health recommendations based on dosha profile.

+The dataset used for this project is a custom dataset of pulse signals.
+Due to privacy and size considerations, only a sample is provided in the repository.
+The full dataset follows the same structure and can be generated.